-section 1932 438.230 and provisions w negional Office has reviewed and approved the PAHP contracts for compliance with the provisions of 2(c) (1)(A)(iii)-(iv) of the Act and 42 CFR 438.210, 438.214, 438.218, 438.224, 438.226, 438.228, 438.236.
-If this is an initial waiver, the State assures that contracts that comply with these will be submitted to the CMS Regional Office for approval prior to enrollment of beneficiaries in the P, PAHP, or PCCM.

-Section A: Pı rogram De escription

-Part III: Qua ality

-3. Details f or PCCM pr rogram.
-The State must assure that Waiver Program enrollees have access to medically necessary quality.
-Please note below the strategies the State uses to assure quality of care in the PCCM program.

-a. • thas developed a set of overall quality improvement guidelines for its PCCM program.

-Please de oscriba:

-1 ieuse ue scribe.

-G 41 A D • ,•

-Section A: Pi rogram De scription

-Part III: Qua ality

-3. Details f or PCCM pr rogram.
-(Continued)

-b. ervention : If a problem is identified regarding the quality of services received, the State will as indicated below.

-1. Provide education and informal mailings to beneficiaries and PCCMs

-2. Initiate telephone and/or mail inquiries and follow-up

-3. Request PCCMs response to identified problems

-4. Refer to program staff for further investigation

-5. Send warning letters to PCCMs

-6. Refer to States medical staff for investigation

-7. Institute corrective action plans and follow-up

-8. Change an enrollees PCCM

-9. Institute a restriction on the types of enrollees

-10. Further limit the number of assignments

-11. Ban new assignments

-12. Transfer some or all assignments to different PCCMs

-13. Suspend or terminate PCCM agreement

-14. Suspend or terminate as Medicaid providers

-15. Other
+- 3. Details for PCCM program.
+(Continued) - State Intervention: If a problem is identified regarding the quality of services received, the State will intervene as indicated below. - 1.
+Provide education and informal mailings to beneficiaries and PCCMs - 2.
+Initiate telephone and/or mail inquiries and follow-up - 3.
+Request PCCMs response to identified problems - 4.
+Refer to program staff for further investigation - 5.
+Send warning letters to PCCMs - 6.
+Refer to States medical staff for investigation - 7.
+Institute corrective action plans and follow-up - 8.
+Change an enrollees PCCM - 9.
+Institute a restriction on the types of enrollees - 10.
+Further limit the number of assignments - 11.
+Ban new assignments - 12.
+Transfer some or all assignments to different PCCMs - 13.
+Suspend or terminate PCCM agreement - 14.
+Suspend or terminate as Medicaid providers - 15.
+Other

 Please explain:

+Section A: Pr ogram Des scripti ion

+Part III: Qua lity

-3. Details for PCCM program.
-(Continued)
+3. Details fo or PCCM pr ogram.
+(Contin ued)

-c.
-Selection and Retention of Providers: This section provides the State the opportunity to describe any requirements, policies or procedures it has in place to allow for the review and documentation of qualifications and other relevant information pertaining to a provider who seeks a contract with the State or PCCM administrator as a PCCM.
-This section is required if the State has applied for a 1915(b)(4) waiver that will be applicable to the PCCM program.

-Please check any processes or procedures listed below that the State uses in the process of selecting and retaining PCCMs.
-The State (please check all that apply):
+c. requireme qualificati PCCM ad will be ap Please che ents, pol ons and ministra plicable eck any icies or j l other re ator as a e to the P processe of Providers: This section provides the State the opportunity to describe any procedures it has in place to allow for the review and documentation of elevant information pertaining to a provider who seeks a contract with the State or PCCM.
+This section is required if the State has applied for a 1915(b)(4) waiver that PCCM program.
+The procedures listed below that the State uses in the process of selecting and the action (please check all that apply):

-- 1. Has a documented process for selection and retention of PCCMs (please submit a copy of that documentation).
+1. a docum mentatio ented process for selection and retention of PCCMs (please submit a copy of that on).

-- 2. Has an initial credentialing process for PCCMs that is based on a written application and site visits as appropriate, as well as primary source verification of licensure, disciplinary status, and eligibility for payment under Medicaid.
+2. visits as appr credentialing process for PCCMs that is based on a written application and site opriate, as well as primary source verification of licensure, disciplinary status, and payment under Medicaid.

-- 3. Has a recredentialing process for PCCMs that is accomplished within the time frame set by the State and through a process that updates information obtained through the following (check all that apply):
+3. State entialing process for PCCMs that is accomplished within the time frame set by the bugh a process that updates information obtained through the following (check all

-- A. Initial credentialing
+A. Initial credentialing

-- B. Performance measures, including those obtained through the following (check all that apply):
+В. Perforance apply rmance measures, including those obtained through the following (check all that):

-- The utilization management system.
+The utilization management system.

-- The complaint and appeals system.
+The complaint and appeals system.

-- Enrollee surveys.
+Enrollee surveys.

-- Other.
+• Other.

-Pieas Please describe:
+Please describe:

+4. as those selection and retention criteria that do not discriminate against particular providers who serve high risk populations or specialize in conditions that require costly

+5. rural health c and recredentialing process for PCCMs other than individual practitioners (e.g., linics, federally qualified health centers) to ensure that they are and remain in with any Federal or State requirements (e.g., licensure).

+6. using and/or disciplinary bodies or other appropriate authorities when suspensions or

+Other

+Please explain: